googleapis/google-cloud-java/CONTRIBUTING.md

 4. Send a pull request.

-Here are some guidelines for hacking on google-cloud.
+Here are some guidelines for hacking on google-cloud-java.

 Using maven for build/test